C00lplayer/Notes/COMP10001/Worksheet 2: Numerical Expressions.md

 *   The `%` **modulo** operator returns the remainder when the first operand is divided by the second.

 *   The `*` **exponentiation** operator returns the value of the first operand raised to the power of the second.

-After this worksheet, you should now feel comfortable using the three basic data types which we have introduced: `int`, `float` and `str`.
-Proceed to the next worksheet to use types in a range of different contexts.